How do you manage your REST API on AWS so that it scales with traffic?

-Recently, we compared the cost profiles of Amazon API Gateway and Application Load Balancer (ALB).
+Previously, we compared the cost profiles of Amazon API Gateway and Application Load Balancer (ALB).
 But costs are only one factor when deciding which solution is best for your architecture.
-In this write-up, we’ll compare the benefits - and limitations - of each service, and when functionality may drive your selection.
+In this write-up, I’ll compare the benefits - and limitations - of each service.

-AWS’s Elastic Load Balancer supports several different types of load balancers that operate at different layers of the OSI reference model.
+Elastic Load Balancer supports several different types of load balancers that operate at different layers of the OSI reference model.
 As its name denotes, ALB operates at Layer 7, the Application layer.
-An ALB serves as a single endpoint routing HTTP requests to a number of back-end resources - such as Amazon EC2 virtual machines, Amazon Lambda functions, or Docker containers hosted in Amazon Elastic Container Service (ECS).
+An ALB serves as a single endpoint routing HTTP requests to a number of back-end resources.
+These can be Amazon EC2 virtual machines, Amazon Lambda functions, or Docker containers hosted in Amazon Elastic Container Service (ECS).

 An ALB typically exposes a public Web address endpoint whose resources are hosted in private subnets in an Amazon VPC.
 Private ALBs, accessible only from within an organization’s internal network, are also supported.
 Application developers define resources in target groups and specify routing rules that determine how to send incoming traffic to target groups.
 Target groups can support either HTTP/2 or WebSocket connections.

 Within target groups, requests are balanced across resources to ensure that no single resource is overwhelmed.
 By default, ALBs use a round-robin algorithm, distributing requests evenly across resources.
-Developers may also use a least outstanding requests algorithm, which sends requests to the resources with the fewest number of current HTTP and HTTPS requests.
+Developers may also use a least outstanding requests algorithm.
+This sends requests to the resources with the fewest number of current HTTP and HTTPS requests.

 Additionally, ALBs can define health checks to monitor the state of running resources in a target group.
 If a resource fails its health check consistently, it’s temporarily removed from availability.

 The flexibility of ALBs means they can be used for multiple purposes in a Web application architecture.
-Developers can use ALBs, target groups, and routing rules to build microservice architectures using EC2 instances, Docker containers hosted on Amazon ECS, or AWS Lambda functions as the functional back end.
+Developers can use ALBs, target groups, and routing rules to build microservice architectures using any number of technologies on the back end.

 Amazon API Gateway